interactive-security-guides/PQC-Education/README.md

-# Post-Quantum Cryptography — Interactive Demo
+# Post-Quantum Cryptography an Interactive Demo

 > **A cinematic, browser-based explainer that turns one of the most consequential shifts in modern security into something anyone can understand in under 10 minutes.**